 Cannot edit or author course content unless also assigned as a Creator/Admin

-Definition: Course author/editor with permission to create, edit, and manage courses
+What it is: Course author/editor with permission to create, edit, and manage courses and groups

 Permissions: